 Senior Vice Provost for Faculty and Academic Affairs

-Katharine E. Stewart is Vice Provost for Faculty Affairs and a professor in the Department of Psychology at NC State University.
-As Vice Provost, Stewart is responsible for the coordination and oversight of policies related to faculty employment such as promotion, tenure, post-tenure review, scholarly reassignment, distinguished professorships and phased retirement.
+Katharine E. Stewart is Senior Vice Provost for Faculty and Academic Affairs and a professor in the Department of Psychology at NC State University.
+As Senior Vice Provost, Stewart is responsible for the coordination and oversight of policies related to faculty employment such as promotion, tenure, post-tenure review, scholarly reassignment, distinguished professorships and phased retirement.
 She also supervises the efforts of the Office of Faculty Development, which provides professional development opportunities and support to NC State faculty.